whateverxforever/MidTerm/README.md

 # FlexiCourses
 Mid-Term project for PayPal VAP.
 FlexiCourses is a platform for both students and teachers.
 Student can subscribe to the courses they like, teachers can post courses and post course materials/messages for the subscribed students.
+Using the plus button you can access the teacher-posts room

 ## Getting Started